cherkavi/cheat-sheet/airflow.md

 * [components](https://github.com/astronomer/airflow-guides/blob/master/guides/airflow-components.md)
 ## Key concepts
 * DAG
-a graph object representing your data pipeline.
+a graph object representing your data pipeline ( collection of tasks ).
 Should be:
   * idempotent ( execution of many times without side effect )
   * can be retried automatically
 * [Operator](https://airflow.apache.org/docs/1.10.1/howto/operator.html) describe a single task in your data pipeline
- * action - perform actions ( airflow.operators.BashOperator, airflow.operators.PythonOperator, airflow.operators.EmailOperator... )
+ * **action** - perform actions ( airflow.operators.BashOperator, airflow.operators.PythonOperator, airflow.operators.EmailOperator... )
- * transfer - move data from one system to another ( SftpOperator, S3FileTransformOperator, airflow.operators.HiveOperator.... )
+ * **transfer** - move data from one system to another ( SftpOperator, S3FileTransformOperator, airflow.operators.HiveOperator.... )
  ( don't use it for BigData - source->executor machine->destination )
- * sensor - waiting for arriving data to predefined location ( airflow.contrib.sensors.file_sensor.FileSensor )
+ * **sensor** - waiting for arriving data to predefined location ( airflow.contrib.sensors.file_sensor.FileSensor )
  has a method #poke that is calling repeatedly until it returns True
 * Task
 An instance of an operator
 * Task Instance
 Represents a specific run of a task = DAG + Task + Point of time
 * Workflow
-Combination of all above
+Combination of Dags, Operators, Tasks, TaskInstances

 ## Architecture overview
 ![single node](https://i.postimg.cc/3xzBzNCm/airflow-architecture-singlenode.png)